DavidKaep/st/README.md

 # st
-My fork of the suckless terminal with transparency, clipboards, scrolling and a few other modifications
+My fork of the suckless terminal with transparency, clipboards, scrolling, XResources and a few other modifications